Biggoron144/PoE-Leveling-Overlay/README.md

 ##### Drag and drop the overlay tiles
 1. Remove their transparency in the script (ctrl+f transparen)
 1. Press Alt+space to pickup the context menu when youve got the tile in focus and use the arrow keys.
+Note that this has to be done every time you load the script unless you modify the xy coordinates in the script itself.